viditraj/DSA/README.md

 # DSA Problems for practice

-This repository contains the most common and important Data Structures and Algorithm questions which will help you in the journey of learning DSA.
+This repository contains the most common and important Data Structures and Algorithm questions which will help you in the journey of learning Data Structures and Algorithm.

 ## Appendix